 - Report any inappropriate behavior you witness from the driver

 Contact Our Chicago Uber Accident Lawyers Today

-The experienced Chicago Uber injury attorneys at Rosenfeld Injury Lawyers have handled thousands of complex car crash cases and can help you determine your best course of action through a free consultation.
+The experienced Chicago Uber accident attorneys at Rosenfeld Injury Lawyers have handled thousands of complex auto accident cases.
+We can help you determine your best course of action through a free consultation.

 Contact our law firm today to schedule a free consultation to discuss your personal bodily injury claim.
 Contact our law firm today at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation.